enficcion/annual_doll/README.md

 # annual_doll
-A tool to visualize time spent by team members on different projects during the year using d3js.
+This is a tool to visualize time spent by team members of a workplace on different projects during the year using d3js.

-dm17.xlsx is the source file that has all the data that team members input through a google form
+dm17.xlsx is the source file that has all the data that team members input through a google form.

 crear_munequito_anual_porlabber.py has the code that we use to clean and transform the data to make it readable, and then save it as munequito_personal.tsv